Segmented modeling for multiseries¶

 Click the Combined Model, and then click Predict > Deploy.

-On the Deploy tab, click Deploy model.
+On the Deploy tab, click Register to deploy.

 Modify and clone a deployed Combined Model¶